The Ultimate Guide to Universal Studios Florida

 Don’t forget about all the great restaurants at Universal CityWalk

-There are some fantastic restaurants in Orlando outside of Universal, such as Santiago’s Bodega and vegan-friendly The Sanctum Cafe, but you don’t necessarily have to venture far for delicious fare.
-If you’re already staying on Universal property, you don’t have to venture far for great grub.
-Favorites include VIVO Italian Kitchen, the newly-opened Bigfire, and The Cowfish Sushi Burger Bar.
-Head to Cowfish if you’re an especially big fan of surf ’n turf, and you might just be pleasantly surprised by the weird and exciting fusion concoctions they’ve created.
+There are some fantastic restaurants in Orlando outside of Universal, such as Santiago’s Bodega.
+But you don’t necessarily have to venture far for delicious fare.
+If you’re already staying on Universal property, hit places like VIVO Italian Kitchen, the newly-opened, upscale restaurant Bigfire, and The Cowfish Sushi Burger Bar, where fans of surf ’n turf will be pleasantly surprised by the weird and exciting fusion foods they’ve created.
+There's also the world's first Burger King Whopper Bar, with a menu featuring burgers you can't get at a normal Burger King.
+(Keep in mind that this is Universal, so don't mistake "fast food" for "low-cost.")

 If you’re even considering trying to eat semi-healthy while visiting Universal, then fuggedaboutit.
-At least that’s what you’ll be doing the minute you lay your eyes on the magical restaurant called The Toothsome Chocolate Emporium & Savory Feast Kitchen at Universal CityWalk.
+Those aspirations will come to an abrupt end as soon as you lay your eyes on the magical Toothsome Chocolate Emporium & Savory Feast Kitchen at Universal CityWalk.
 This full-service lunch and dinner restaurant is, as the name might suggest, best known for their chocolate.
-Their milkshake menu is enough to bring out the kid in you but it’s the eight different varieties of Sundaes that you will really go ga-ga over.
-If you want some added entertainment, too, be sure to check out Orlando’s standing Blue Man Group show -- which is, thankfully, just a hop, skip, and a walk away on Universal CityWalk as well.
+Their milkshake menu is enough to bring out the kid in you, but it’s the eight different varieties of sundaes that you'll really go ga-ga for.